Schockwav3/SMILESGeneratorPredictor/README.md

-## SMILES Generator using DeepSMILES LSTM and Siamese Network
+## SMILES Generator using DeepSMILES LSTM and Reinforcement Learning with the SMILES Predictor

 ## Define the Vocabulary